clerk/clerk-docs/STYLEGUIDE.md

 Avoid using language that assumes someone's level of proficiency.
 Something that is difficult for someone new to programming may not be difficult for a senior engineer.
 This language can inadvertently alienate or insult a learner.
 Avoid words like "just," "easy," "simple," "senior," "hard."

+Use as little [jargon](https://dictionary.cambridge.org/dictionary/english/jargon) as necessary.
+Describe jargon in parentheses on first reference or link to a trusted definition.

 #### Do

 > You can authenticate your app with Clerk in three steps.
 Install Clerk with `npm install @clerk/nextjs`, add your environment keys, and then wrap your app in `<ClerkProvider />`, and add [control components](https://clerk.com/docs/components/overview).
 Visit our [Quickstarts](https://clerk.com/docs/quickstarts/overview) for a step-by-step guide written for your framework.

+> Clerk supports offline mode, a feature that lets users use an app without being connected to data or wifi.
+This means Clerk works great with progressive web apps, apps built with web platform technologies that provide similar experiences to platform-specific apps.
+You can use the [dynamic import pattern](https://www.patterns.dev/vanilla/dynamic-import) to improve loading speeds.

 #### Don't

 > It's easy to authenticate your app with Clerk!
 Just install Clerk with `npm install @clerk/nextjs`, add your environment keys, wrap your app in `<ClerkProvider />`, and simply add [control components](https://clerk.com/docs/components/overview).

+> Clerk works great with PWA as it supports offline mode.
+You can use the dynamic import pattern to improve loading speeds.

 ### 3.2 Avoid pop culture references